rnqayush/Weather-Forecast/README.md

+this app uses current location and finds current temp and temp for next five days.
 Below is the output of this app after running on android device.

 Note: Android Simulator donot provide current location. so for current location use your device